 Under the general laws of the Commonwealth of Massachusetts a Town must authorize debt at a Town meeting.
 This authorized debt does not have to be actually issued at that time and remains authorized until the debt is actually issued or Town meeting votes to rescind the authorized debt.
-Loan authorizations that have not been issued as of June 30, 2020 and are not reflected in the Town's financial statements are as follows:
+The Town has no loan authorizations that have not been issued as of June 30, 2021.